zl45683968/zl45683968.github.io/README.md

 ### Features
 - Simple.
 - The theme of black
-- Most optimized theme for tech blog.
+- Witten by the baby boy.
 - Lightweight with minimum stylesheet.
-- Easy to customize.
+- Easy to understand.
 - Offers category menu.

 ### _config.yml